daniel-hain/ML_course_maastricht/README.md

 * [Nechaev, I., & Hain, D. S. (2023).
 Social impacts reflected in CSR reports: Method of extraction and link to firms innovation capacity.
 Journal of Cleaner Production, 429, 139256.](https://doi.org/10.1016/j.jclepro.2023.139256)
 * [Hain, Daniel, et al. Hain, D. S., Jurowetzki, R., Buchmann, T., & Wolf, P. (2022).
 A text-embedding-based approach to measuring patent-to-patent technological similarity.
 Technological Forecasting and Social Change, 177, 121559.](https://doi.org/10.1016/j.techfore.2022.121559): Own paper, where we introduce to text embeddings and use it to map technology based on patent data.
 * [Bekamiri, H., Hain, D. S., & Jurowetzki, R. (2021).
 PatentSBERTa: A Deep NLP based Hybrid Model for Patent Distance and Classification using Augmented SBERT. arXiv preprint arXiv:2103.11933.](https://arxiv.org/pdf/2103.11933.pdf): More advanced version of the use of embeddings on.
-* [Hain, Daniel, et al. Hain, D. S., Jurowetzki, R., Buchmann, T., & Wolf, P. (2022).
-A text-embedding-based approach to measuring patent-to-patent technological similarity.
-Technological Forecasting and Social Change, 177, 121559.](https://doi.org/10.1016/j.techfore.2022.121559): Own paper, where we introduce to text embeddings and use it to map technology based on patent data.patents.
 * [Hain, D. S., Jurowetzki, R., Konda, P., & Oehler, L. (2020).
 From catching up to industrial leadership: towards an integrated market-technology perspective.
 An application of semantic patent-to-patent similarity in the wind and EV sector.
 Industrial and Corporate Change, 29(5), 1233-1255.](https://doi.org/10.1093/icc/dtaa021): Application of the technique.